 The grounds at Uppark provide a habitat for native brown hares.
 They've been spotted from time to time on quiet mornings in spring, when they are at their most active.

 Hares like permanent grassland and woodland edges, of which Uppark is abundant.
 The hares come out in the morning and at quieter times and head towards the more open areas to feed.

 Hare populations have declined by 80% in the last century due to a changing landscape and modern agricultural practices.
-At Uppark our Senior Gardener, Andy, sympathetically manages our grassland and woodland to encourage and conserve wildlife.
+At Uppark our Senior Gardener, Alison, sympathetically manages our grassland and woodland to encourage and conserve wildlife.
 Investing our resources now will hopefully lead to seeing the brown hare in our grounds for years to come.

 " We are very proud of our family of hares, which have become a symbol of the property’s commitment to work for a healthier, more beautiful, natural environment"

 Differences between hares and rabbits

 Hares may look similar to rabbits but they are a different species.
 Rabbits tend to be a uniform colour whereas hares have distinctive black marks on their body and ears.
 Rabbits can grow to a length of up to 40cm whereas hares can reach an astonishing 60cm.
 Hares can run up to speeds of 45mph which helps them avoid predators such as foxes.